phmaa/Dijkstra-Shortest-Path/README.txt

 Description
 -----------
-This program will implement Dijkstra's Algorithm for finding Single Source Shortest Paths in order of O((V+E)lgV) time.
+This program will implement Dijkstra's Algorithm for finding Single Source Shortest Paths in order of O(V+E) time.
 It uses the Adjacency List Representation to store and process a directed weighted graph.

 -----------